random-logic/textwave-design/CASE_ANALYSIS.md

 ![img4.png](img/img4.png)

 Figure 4 shows LLM-Reranker outperforms all other rankers across models.
-In addition, while the accuracy in between reranker types have subtle differences, there is a significant improvement of accuracy when comparing any reranker with no reranker.
-This shows that using any reranker is generally worth
+In addition, while the accuracy in between reranker types have subtle differences, there is a significant improvement of accuracy when comparing any reranker with no reranker across all questions.
+This shows that using any reranker is generally worth the performance overhead tradeoff.

 # Optimize the Number of Retrieved Chunks (Parameter Configuration)

-**Figure 5** -
+**Figure 5** - Chunk retrieval accuracy vs number of retrieved chunks.

 ![img5.png](img/img5.png)